 One of them is when publishers do well enough to sell products in a single campaign that it is now less expensive to have hired them with an upfront payment and retainer free than going performance marketing.
 When this happens, brands often terminate their campaigns and just go back to good old sponsored content or plugs.

 It is different for every firm.
 Thus, you need to create a marketing mix that incorporates performance marketing into your operations.
 You know best when it comes to the nuances of your company and market.

 If you want to join this trend, you should consider Affiliate Networks such as ShareASale and Clickbank.
 You will find many publishers there that are willing to give your products a go.
 Moreover, there are performance marketing-related B2B trends social media marketers should consider as well: influencer marketing and native advertising.

-Using a social media monitoring platform, you can track down influencers on various social media networks.
+Using any of the leading social media monitoring tools, you can track down influencers on various social media networks.
 These are persons and accounts that pull in engagement.
 You can reach out with these personalities and give them affiliate links to your products.
 In this way, they can promote you in a highly personalized way for their very own niches.
 A B2B company selling SaaS to build websites has been known to market its services via affiliate links.
 The influencers they choose vary from those in the educational niche as well as those of stand up comedians.